robseb/rsyocto/doc/guides/1_Booting.md

     ![Alt text](rufusSDbuilf.png?raw=true "rufus")

   ## Prepare your Board and open the console COM-Port
-  1. Eject the SD Card from your Computer and insert them into the SD slot of your FPGA Board
+  1. Eject the SD Card from your Computer and insert it into the SD -Reader of your FPGA Board
   2. Change the MSEL-Bit switch to following setting:
    ![Alt text](requiredMSEL.jpg?raw=true "Required MSEL-Bit Switch Selection")
   3. Connect your FPGA-Board with a **Ethernet cable to your network**